pip-services/pip-services-docs/content/en/golang/commons/validate/tokenized_paging_params_schema.md

 ### Description

-TODO: add description
+The TokenizedPagingParamsSchema class allows you to create schemas to validate TokenizedPagingParams.

 ### Constructors

 #### NewTokenizedPagingParamsSchema
-Creates a new instance of validation schema.
+Creates a new instance of a validation schema.

 > NewTokenizedPagingParamsSchema() [*ObjectSchema](../object_schema)